 Our spider pest experts are fully licensed, qualified, and experienced and have over 20 years of experience providing Spider Treatments to Residential Homeowners.

-There are more than 2,000 species of Spiders (class Arachinida) in Australia.
+There are more than 2,000 species of Spiders (class Arachnida) in Australia.
 These belong in the Phylum Arthropoda group.
 They have 8 legs & most have 8 eyes and their bodies divided into two sections – cephalothorax and abdomen.
-With their legs and bodies clothed with hairs there is little wonder that there is people who suffer from Arachnophobia.
+With their legs and bodies clothed with hairs, there is little wonder that there are people who suffer from Arachnophobia.